zBlasius/subjects_easy/README.md

 ## Contact

-For any inquiries or support, please contact [your email or contact method].
+For any inquiries or support, please contact blasiusgustavo19@gmail.com